NetApp/trident/docs/kubernetes/operations/tasks/backends/ontap/drivers.rst

 The ``ontap-nas-economy`` driver creates PVs as ONTAP Qtrees within a pool of automatically managed FlexVols.
 Qtrees offer far greater scaling at the expense of granular data management features.
+Users can configure the number of Qtrees created per FlexVol (between 50 and 300) for a backend.
+By default, a FlexVol created by Trident can contain 200 Qtrees.

 The ``ontap-san-economy`` driver creates PVs as ONTAP LUNs within a pool of automatically managed FlexVols.
 Each PV maps to an ONTAP LUN and this driver offers